 When writing web copy, it helps a lot to understand how your text will be used and where it is positioned in relation to other content elements.
 That means good writers will also understand the structure of the site on which they are working – the information architecture.

 7. Don’t make things too granular

 “Granularity” means the extent to which information is spread across multiple web pages.
 Well, sometimes a cracker is better than a handful of crumbs.
 So make sure that information that is needed simultaneously appears on the same page.
-This is a particular problem when plucking interesting features from a data sheet available elsewhere on a site.
+This is a particular problem when the main product text plucks interesting features from a data sheet available elsewhere on a site or as a PDF.
 Again, this is directly related to the work you should be doing to create shared references.

 8. Define your goal